-- Create a relationship-driven classroom environment that both teacher and students have a stake in creating and maintaining.
-This environment includes: - → Emotional and physical safety. - → Students who are recognized for their unique talents and strengths. - → Freedom from name calling, teasing, bullying, and criticism. - → See Relationship Driven Classroom Management, by John M. Vitto, for more ideas on creating a relationship-driven classroom. - Develop positive, authentic relationships with students that encourage a community atmosphere based on trust and respect. - → Consider using Peace Circles to help develop inquiry and listening skills in students. - → Use the principles of Restorative Justice to encourage students to resolve conflicts on their own and continue to build community in the classroom. - Establish a peer mediation system in the classroom. - Communicate often and readily with students. - Be patient and not condescending. - → Take the time to listen to students carefully.
+- Communicate often and readily with students. - Be patient and not condescending. - → Take the time to listen to students carefully.
 Check the assumptions you may have about why they are feeling bothered. - → Validate how students are feeling and set up next steps with students so that they can continue participating in the class. - → Use sticky notes to let students know, "I am here for you."
 Acknowledge that they may be down and give them the opportunity to speak or write to you. - → Set up a system for students to take a break, go get a drink, etc., in order to compose themselves and come back to the classroom ready to learn.
-Students should be aware of this system and can use it without consequences. - Have personal conferences with students to help grow your relationship. - → Talk to other teachers about student concerns during both formal and informal meetings. - → Create a list of resources (such as counselors, community partners, and other students) for students to use when they are upset. - Check in with students about how they are feeling on a daily basis. - → Use an emotion thermometer during morning meetings where red represents high emotion, yellow means feeling "so-so," and green equals low emotion.
-Students can identity where they are on the scale and talk through this rating. - → Give students the opportunity to journal and free write about personal things.

-- Use humor to encourage opening up and to lighten the mood. - → Make an effort to make verbal contact with every student as they enter the classroom.
-Greet students at the door and ask how they are. - → Model sharing personal stories and emotions with students to encourage them to do the same with you and their peers. - → Notice a student's absence and acknowledge that he or she was gone. - → Show and model compassion toward all students. - Keep your promises to students.
+Students should be aware of this system and can use it without consequences. - Have personal conferences with students to help grow your relationship. - Talk to other teachers about student concerns during both formal and informal meetings. - Create a list of resources (such as counselors, community partners, and other students) for students to use when they are upset. - Check in with students about how they are feeling on a daily basis. - Gives students the opportunity to journal and free write about personal things. - Make an effort to make verbal contact with every student as he or she enters the classroom.
+Greet students at the door and ask how they are. - Be aware of a student's behavior, especially if it has changed.
+Ask if he or she needs a break from class or needs to talk to you in the hallway, etc.

-▼SPS item In this class, I feel like I fit in.
+SPS item In this class, I feel like I fit in.

-ESTABLISH A SUPPORTIVE, SAFE, AND CARING CLASSROOM ENVIRONMENT that invites all students into the community.
+ESTABLISH A SUPPORTIVE, SAFE, AND CARING CLASSROOM ENVIRONMENT that ensures students feel supported in their social and emotional lives.